I love when you share my recipes!

 Place 1 piece of pastry on a lightly floured surface and gently roll it out with a rolling pin to form a rectangle.

-Place 2 tablespoon of cream cheese mixture in the middle of the piece of pastry and carefully spread it out, stopping within ½ inch of the edges of the pastry.
+Place 2 Tbsp of cream cheese mixture in the middle of the piece of pastry and carefully spread it out, stopping within ½ inch of the edges of the pastry.

 Assemble your packets

-Using a pastry brush, brush the edges of the pastry with beaten egg.
+Place a piece of salmon on the cream cheese mixture.
+Drizzle the salmon with olive oil and brush the edges of the pastry with beaten egg.

 Fold the pastry over the salmon and press down on the edges to seal.
 Using a fork, crimp the edges to ensure a tight seal.